LeonardoResearchGroup/NetInt/README.md

 ### Layouts ###

-Vertices are presented as dots and edges as arcs splited in thirds.
-The third touching the source vertex appears lighter than the third touching the target vertex.
+Vertices are displayed as circles and edges as arcs.
+Arcs are splited in thirds, each drawn by s bezier curve.
+To indicate esde directionality, the third touching the source vertex appears lighter than the third touching the target vertex.

-So far it works with two force-directed layouts (Fuchterman-Reingold, Spring) and one concentric layout that arrange edges in a similar fashion to [circos](http://circos.ca/).
+So far NetInt works with two force-directed layouts (Fuchterman-Reingold, Spring) and one concentric layout that arrange edges in a similar fashion to [circos](http://circos.ca/).

 ### Mapping Edges and Vertices attributes ###

+### Community characterization ###

-### Characterizing Communities ###
+### Intercommunity interaction ###

 ### Filtering ###

 ### Graph computations ###